ocelot-cloud/docs/content/docs/ocelot-cloud/eula.md

 ### **1. License Grant**

-The Maintainer grants you a worldwide, non-exclusive, non-transferable, perpetual license to use and redistribute the unmodified Software for any purpose.
+The Maintainer grants you a worldwide, non-exclusive, non-transferable, perpetual license to use and redistribute the unmodified Software for any purpose, subject to the restrictions set forth in this Agreement.

+You are allowed to use and host either edition of the Software in any way, provided that you do not offer it as Software as a Service (SaaS) or any hosted commercial service accessible by multiple unrelated users.
+You may, for commercial purposes, set up the Software for third parties so long as those third parties use it as a standalone instance and not in a SaaS or similar multi-user service context.

 The Software offers two access levels:

 * Freemium Mode: Provides free features and is accessible without a product key.
 * Premium Mode: Unlocks additional premium features when accessed with a valid product key.

-You are allowed to use and host either edition of the Software in any way, provided that you do not offer it as Software as a Service (SaaS) or any hosted commercial service accessible by multiple unrelated users.
-You may, for commercial purposes, set up the Software for third parties so long as those third parties use it as a standalone instance and not in a SaaS or similar multi-user service context.

 Product keys for the Premium Edition are personal, non-transferable, and must not be shared, distributed, or transferred to any third party.